woodenconsulting/multicloud-kubernetes/README.md

 # Consul

 - Navigate to the `consul` directory
+- Comment out the `proxy_defaults.tf` file or remove the `tf` extension so that Terraform does not use this on the initial apply.
+We'll need to make sure that main.tf is applied first.
 - Run `terraform init` to initialize the directory and download the necessary providers
 - Run `terraform plan` to review the provisioning plan
 - Run `terraform apply` to provision the configured resources